-A profit model refers to a company’s plan that attempts to make the business profitable and viable.
-It lays out what the company plans to manufacture, how sales will be generated, and all the expenses that the business will incur in a bid to make its model viable.
-Without a concrete profit model, the business will be operating blindly and will not be guaranteed to earn any revenues.
+A profit model refers to a company’s plan that aims to make the business profitable and viable.
+It lays out what the company plans to manufacture or provide, how sales will be generated, and all the expenses that the business will incur in a bid to make the model viable.
+Without a concrete profit model, the business will be operating blindly and will be much less likely to become profitable.

 The starting point of designing a profit model is to understand the value proposition of the business.
-The value proposition is a statement detailing all the products and services that the company offers to the market and that are of value to potential customers.
+The value proposition is a statement detailing all the products and services that the company offers to the market and what makes them of value to potential customers.

-The driving force when a customer is making a purchase is the value that they will obtain from using that product and not any other product offered in the market.
-Value proposition also helps the company’s services stand out from the competitors who sell identical products.
+The driving force when a customer is making a purchase is the value that they will obtain from using that product rather than any other product offered in the market.
+A clear value proposition also helps the company’s services stand out from competitors who sell identical or similar products.

 Types of Profit Models